kriogenia/empathy-academy-search-path-module/doc/Week4.md

 This way I can use it as interface to build the requests on each engine and deprecate concrete methods like searchTitle.

 ##2021-03-16
 Changing the controller was a bit tricky.
-At first, I was able ti implement the movie item easily, but it was not that easy.
+At first, I was able to implement the movie item easily, but it was really not that easy.
-Creating a get method on the movie bean broke everything and did took me a while to know why.
+Creating a get method on the movie bean broke everything and took me a while to know why.
 It is fixed now tho, so the search is now more complex.

+Looking at the documentation I decided to change the filter approach.
+I changed the list of musts for one must for the query and filters to the type and genres.
+I had to change the index to make those filters as keywords too, that gave me some errors, but I fixed them.